 Does the State of Oklahoma require testing for homeschoolers?

 No, the State of Oklahoma does not require homeschoolers to be tested unless they decide to return to public school.
-Since Oklahoma law does not set specific requirements for testing of homeschooled students, parents are free to make their own decisions about whether, how, and when to test their children.
+Since Oklahoma law does not set any specific requirements for testing of homeschooled students, parents are free to make their own decisions about whether, how, and when to test their children.

 Since homeschooling parents work closely with their students, they have a good idea of how the students are progressing in their education.
 Therefore, some parents choose not to give their children standardized tests.
 However, for many parents, the standardized test provides the confirmation needed to boost confidence in their abilities to evaluate their children’s progress.
 Some parents might discover an area they didn’t realize needed more attention.
 And having a cumulative record of test scores is one way to provide credibility in the unlikely event the authorities contact you about your homeschool.
 (Note: This evidence should not be volunteered to these authorities nor shown to them unless it becomes necessary in a court case.)